lnobach/gonrg/README.md

   - Tested with and without extended data (detailed per-phase power).
 - **Landis+Gyr Ultraheat T550**
   - District heating meter
-  - Required params: `--baudrate 300`
+  - Required params: `--baudrate 300 --baudrate-read 2400 --device-option 0preamble`
   - Only poll daily or hourly because the device runs on battery.

 gonrg is probably compatible with many other devices.
 If you can verify compatibility,